livewire/livewire/docs/lifecycle-hooks.md

 > The technique used above is powerful; however, often a better alternative is to use [Livewire's getters](/docs/getters) to accomplish this same thing.

 > [!warning] Always lock sensitive public properties
 > As you can see above, we are using the `#[Locked]` attribute on the `$postId` property.
-In a scenario like the above, where you want to ensure the `$postId` property isn't tampered with by users on the client side, it's important to authorize their value before using them or add `#[Locked]` to ensure they are never changed.
+In a scenario like the above, where you want to ensure the `$postId` property isn't tampered with by users on the client-side, it's important to authorize their value before using them or add `#[Locked]` to ensure they are never changed.
 >
 > For more information, check out the [documentation on Locked properties](/docs/locked).